MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/ui-text-and-help-for-visual-studio.md

 -   **Use plain language** that explains the problem with little or no compiler jargon.
 The text of a build error should not be overly technical.

--   **Outline possible causes.** For example, "Missing a colon between the property and value in the ‘(property) : (value)’ declaration."
+-   **Outline possible causes.** For example, "Missing a colon between the property and value in the '(property) : (value)' declaration."

 -   Give details about potential fixes.
 If there is not enough room, then additional details may be put into the corresponding Help topic.